isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 #### 2. How do Singapore residents apply to travel to China under the RGL?

 Residents in Singapore seeking to travel to China for essential business or official travel via the RGL must be sponsored by either a company or a government agency in China, which will file an application on behalf of the applicant with the local provincial/municipal authorities.
 As the application process and documents required for each province/municipality may vary, the local host company or government agency should check with the relevant local provincial/municipal authorities for more details.
-A list of these local authorities is at **<a href="#annexa">ANNEX A</a>**.
+A list of these local authorities is at **<a href="#annexachina">ANNEX A</a>**.

 If the application is approved, a Letter of Invitation specifically for essential business or official travel under the RGL will be issued to the applicant.
 The approved applicant will thereafter submit a visa application and health declaration to the PRC Embassy in Singapore, which will issue the applicant a visa.
 The requirement to obtain a visa also applies to Singaporeans visiting China for less than 15 days, as the 15-day visa free facility for Singaporeans travelling to China remains suspended by the PRC government until further notice.
 For more details on visa application, please contact the PRC Embassy in Singapore.